October 5th, 2024:

 Back:

-Both of these areas are going to require a good deal of work, particularly to make them interface with the wheel lip patch panel.
+Both the front and back are going to require a good deal of work to make them interface with the patch panels.

 Having established the proper contour of the opening, I began filling in the gaps: